 All vehicles should be equipped with winter tyres on all wheels, or the driver could be fined.
 You should also carry a set of snow chains in your car boot, or if you are stopped by the police, you could once again be fined.

-As a side issue, you will be charged a fee by Oslo and Bergen, with stickers available for the period that you will be staying in the cities, How strange?
+As a side issue, you will be charged a fee by Oslo and Bergen

-Stud tyres fitted to all the wheels can be used from October – 15th April but some areas do not allow you to use them so you must look out for road signs as they may be banned on some routes.
+Consequently, with stickers available for the period that you will be staying in the cities, how strange?
+Switzerland Stud tyres can be used in the winter tyre time but are prohibited on motorways and semi-motorways (DUEL CARRAIGWAYS) except for certain parts of the A13 and A2.
+Sweden Stud tyres fitted to all the wheels can be used from October to 15th April but some areas do not allow you to use them so you must look out for road signs as they may be banned on some routes.

 Most southern European countries do not use studded tyres on the roads.